Small SLR Camera Needed

 +better dynamic range than the GF1

-the ergonomics to me seem better than the e-P1-not as fast focusing as the GF1
+the ergonomics to me seem better than the e-P1

 -plastic body - not metla like the GF1 and E-P1